 You might see sellers say they have "mil-spec" tubes.
 Calling tubes "mil-spec" can be misleading but not always for negative reasons.
 The tubes the military gets have to meet the minimum specs outlined in their Omnibus (Omni) contract and pass an inspection.
 That's what you could call the "mil-spec".
 I'll keep using "mil-spec" just so you know what I'm referring to but I hate using it when it comes to tubes.
-I've seen dealers make digs at "commercial" versus "mil-spec" tubes, which to be honest is horseshit, because they're all commercial if they're being sold to you and me.
-I believe they're mostly referring to "commercial" tubes as ones with lower specs than "mil-spec" minimums but it's really just marketing spin because folks want to buy "mil-spec".
+Almost always, "mil-spec" is used to convey the tube's minimum level of performance, and tubes that are referred to as "commercial" are ones with lower specs than "mil-spec" minimums but usually it's marketing spin because folks want to buy "mil-spec".
 Saying tubes meet Omni VIII "mil-spec" minimums would be the better way to phrase it but unfortunately people want "mil-spec" so sellers are pretty much forced to use the term.
 At the end of the day, reputable sellers are selling tubes that meet the "mil-spec" minimums, so it's technically correct for the most part.
 It is useful if the "mil-spec" minimums are listed.

 To give you an idea of the specs that make a tube "mil-spec", and I'll go over these specs below, the current Omni VIII "mil-spec" minimums are 1600 FOM (64 resolution, 25 signal to noise ratio), photocathode sensitivity 2000, gain between 25,000-110,000, halo 1.0, and EBI 3.0.
 These minimums are average-to-below average for what's available "commercially" although there are tubes with much lower specs.
 "Commercial" tubes may also have blemishes such as spots in the center of the tube.

 The 3 specs thrown around the most are FOM (figure of merit), resolution (lp/mm), and signal to noise ratio (SNR).
 These specs and all the others are different for every individual tube because of how they're made.
 I'll put a web page at the bottom that goes into detail about how they're made.
 It's pretty wild.